William Farel: Life

-In 1558, when he was sixty-nine, Farel married Marie Thorel, who was a teenager.
-Scott Manetsch notes that Calvin was "flabbergasted and irate" at the marriage, "fearing that his friend's scandalous action would inflict irreparable damage on the cause of the Reformation throughout Europe."
+In 1558, at the age of 69, Farel married Marie Thorel, the 18-year-old daughter of a Huguenot refugee.
+Scott Manetsch notes that Calvin was "flabbergasted and irate" at the marriage, "fearing that his friend's scandalous action would inflict irreparable damage on the cause of the Reformation throughout Europe", and refused to bless their union.
 The couple did have a son six years later, although he died in infancy.
-In his final year, after Calvin's death, Farel visited Metz and preached with all his old fire, but the effort seemed to have exhausted him and he died while still in Metz.
-A monument to him was unveiled at Neuchâtel on 4 May 1876.
+In the winter of 1565, when the Protestants of Metz begged him to come to their aid, Farel visited the city and preached with all his old fire.
+Exhausted by his travels through the winter, Farel died in Neuchâtel on 13 September 1565.